ScarletsFiction/ScarletsFrame/README.md

 const sf = require('scarletsframe');
 // import sf from "scarletsframe";

-sf.model('things', (self, root) => {
+sf.model('things', function(self, root) {
-  ...
+  self.something = 123;
 });
 ```

 ## Contribution
 If you want to help in ScarletsFrame please fork this project and edit on your repository, then make a pull request to here.
-Otherwise, you can help with donation via [patreon](https://www.patreon.com/stefansarya).
+Otherwise, you can help with donation via [kofi](https://ko-fi.com/stefansarya).

 ## License
 ScarletsFrame is under the MIT license.